metabrain/parreira-manifesto/README.md

 > TODO are we designing for a system which will handle the load in 1-2 years
 > TODO is expected performance of platform important enough to pre-optimize for it

+# 5. W.R.T testing

+### 5.1 Avoid reuse of unit test object
+Do not hardcode unit tests (static) objects in the class and reuse them everywhere.
+It might look cleaner and nicer but it will bring maintainability issues down the line.
+If something is to be refactored and the connections between these are hardcoded (foreign key ids) it will be very hard to refactor away.
+Better to create new objects in the method's test itself (even if it's copy pasted).
+Tests shouldn't have dependencies to one another.

+    private val episodeOrder1 = Order(
+            UUID.randomUUID().toString(),
+            1,
+            "Magic",
+            "type",
+            campaignId1,
+            25,
+            UUID.randomUUID().toString(),
+            DateTime.now(),
+            "status",
+            null,
+            null,
+            null
+    )
+    private val episodeOrderTask1 = OrderTask(
+            episodeOrder1.id,
+            "type",
+            DateTime.now(),
+            DateTime.now(),
+            DateTime.now(),
+            DateTime.now(),
+            "status"
+    )

+    // if I have to refactor the id away for example, there will be a lot of code to change because I won't know the id of it until it executes at runtime

+### 5.2 Avoid chaos - avoid randomness
+If you are creating unit tests, AVOID using UUID.randomUUID()!
+Unit tests should be as reproducible as possible for obvious reasons.
+In this case, if we really don't care about the value of that UUID in particular, the best choice is to generate a UUID ahead of time (https://www.uuidgenerator.net/version4 or REPL)

+# 6. W.R.T kotlin specific advice

+### 6.1 Use dictionary-addressing when having 2/3+ parameters
+In Kotlin, one of the most powerful features is the dictionary-addressing for parameters when calling functions (f(a=1,b=2,..)).
+This is just delegating the burden to the compiler because it does the exact same at runtime - put stuff in the correct order in the stack for the calling function to use.
+When methods have a lot of parameters (eg: data classes), it is worth to use this addressing.
+That way, if something is changed in future regarding this function like parameter order or adition/removal of parameters, we won't have to change the whole thing.
+Besides being a lot more visible and avoiding human error because the parameter being binded is a lot more obvious to the developer reading the code.

+    private val Order1 = Order(
+            // UUID.randomUUID().toString(),
+            1,
+            "Magic",
+            "type",
+            campaignId1,
+            25,
+            UUID.randomUUID().toString(),
+            DateTime.now(),
+            "status",
+            null,
+            null,
+            null
+    )

+    // I removed/moved the "id" field, and now I to go to all places where this class is created and modify it as well.
+In some cases, this won't even be a compile-time error if all other fields types happen to match afterwards and the number of parameters might not raise an error if the last parameters had default values on them!